paul-rogers/Drill-jig/jig-distro/src/assemble/docs/limitations.md

 uses Netty in the Drill client, so using Netty for the Jig protocol is simple.
 The current implementation needs an additional layer between Netty and the Drill client.
 The current solution is good enough for a POC, however.

+## Launch Scripts

+Jig provides a script to launch the Drillpress server.
+These scripts depend on script revisions merged into Drill 1.8.
+(Still pending as of this writing.)